yalaudah/yalaudah.github.io/reading.md

 <h1 class="pageTitle">Reading</h1>

-I like to read (or <a href="http://www.audible.com/">listen</a>) to books whenever I have some free time.
-Here are some of the books that I've been reading lately:
+I like to read (or <a href="http://www.audible.com/">listen</a> to)  books in my free time.
+Here are some of the books that I have read lately:

 <style type="text/css" media="screen">
         .gr_grid_container {